Re-watch the webinar

-This webinar examines the impact that COVID-19 pandemic has had on people living with rare diseases (including access to medicines and research in rare disease).
-It addresses the following questions:
+This webinar examined the impact that COVID-19 pandemic has had on people living with rare diseases (including access to medicines and research in rare disease).
+It addressed the following questions:

 - What has been the impact on development and access to medicines for people living with rare diseases during the COVID-19 pandemic?
 What can be done better?

 - Are people living with rare diseases sufficiently considered in the responses to a Public Health Emergency?
 What are the unmet needs?